DiegoAE/BOSD/README.md

 * mlpack 3.0.4
 * Probabilistic Movement Primitives (ProMPs)

-Installation instructions for mlpack can be foud [here](https://www.mlpack.org/docs/mlpack-3.0.4/doxygen/build.html).
-TODO: how to install ProMPs.
+Installation instructions for mlpack can be foud [here](https://www.mlpack.org/docs/mlpack-3.0.4/doxygen/build.html) and for ProMPs go [here](https://github.com/sebasutp/promp-cpp).
+Please note that both dependencies are built similarly to this project using cmake, which make things easier.

 #### Building